LUMC/HAMLET/docs/source/snv-indels.rst

 1. Variant that have a population frequency of more than 1% in the ``gnomADe`` population are excluded.
 2. Variants which are specified in ``known_variants`` will be included.
 3. Variants that match at least one criteria in ``filter_criteria`` or ``annotation_criteria`` are included.
+4. All other variants, and all variant annotations on other transcripts, will be excluded.

 Picard is used to generate various alignment statistics.